-A curriculum for TK that is developmentally appropriate focuses on the whole child; uses a play- and project-based approach; provides a daily focus on language, literacy, and math; supports social and emotional learning; and allows children to see themselves and others in its materials.
+A curriculum for TK that is developmentally appropriate focuses on the whole child; uses a play- and project-based approach; provides a daily focus on language, literacy, and math; supports social and emotional development; and allows children to see themselves and others in its materials.

 Here are five questions to consider when selecting a transitional kindergarten curriculum.

 - Is it developmentally appropriate, play-based, and project-based?

 - Does it include a whole-child focus that supports growth across all areas of development and learning, including social–emotional, cognitive, physical, language, literacy, mathematics, science and technology, social studies, and the arts?

 - Does it prioritize individualized instruction daily to meet the unique needs of every child along their unique progression of growth and development?

 - Does it include a culturally and linguistically responsive approach?

 - Does the curriculum seamlessly increase and provide meaningful partnerships with families?

 The Creative Curriculum, our leading research-based, whole-child curriculum features a play-based, hands-on, and project-based learning approach.